Is there VAT on train tickets in the UK? Don’t get derailed by hidden costs

 Domestic UK transport is usually 0% VAT so long as the vehicle, ship or aircraft has at least ten seats, including those for the driver and crew.

 But there are some exceptions to this rule, which often focus on whether the transport you’re supplying is to an event, experience or entertainment that you also own.
-In which case you’ll need to charge the standard rate of VAT on the transport.
+In that case, you’ll need to charge the standard rate of VAT on the transport.

-Is there VAT on other forms of transportation in the UK?
+VAT on other forms of transportation in the UK

-Usually, passenger transport in a vehicle that can only accommodate less than ten passengers is subject to VAT at the standard rate .
+Usually, passenger transport in a vehicle that can only accommodate less than ten passengers is subject to standard-rated VAT.
 The standard rate of VAT in the UK is 20%.

 Is there VAT on Uber and taxis?